What is Glaucoma?

 What To Expect During The Humphrey® Visual Field Procedure

 During this test, lights of varying intensities appear in different parts of the visual field while the patient’s eye is focused on a certain spot.
 The perception of these lights is charted and then compared to results of a healthy eye at the same age of the patient in order to determine if any damage has occurred.

 The Humphrey system uses advanced blue-yellow perimetry, also known as Short Wavelength Automated Perimetry (SWAP), which is proven to detect signs of glaucoma-related vision loss earlier than other tests.

 Patients with glaucoma will often undergo this test on a regular basis in order to determine how quickly the disease is progressing.
 The Humphrey Visual Field test can also be used to detect conditions within the optic nerve of the eye, and certain neurological conditions as well.

 Optical coherence tomography (OCT) is an advanced technology used to produce cross-sectional images of the retina, the light-sensitive lining on the back of the eye where light rays focus to produce vision.
-These images can help with the detection and treatment of serious eye condition such as macular holes, macular swelling and optic nerve damage.
+These images can help with the detection and treatment of serious eye conditions such as macular holes, macular swelling, and optic nerve damage.